 1. Everyone has a strong, unique voice.
 2. Everyone is born with creative genius.
 3. Writing as an art form belongs to all people, regardless of economic class or educational level.
 4. The teaching of craft can be done without damage to a writer's original voice or artistic self-esteem.
 5. A writer is someone who writes.

-We also offer partial-scholarships and payment plans for many of our workshops (for details, contact the workshop facilitator directly).
+We offer partial-scholarships and payment plans for many of our workshops (for details, contact the workshop facilitator directly).
 We also have a strong, vibrant, caring community of participants who occassionally wish to provide full or partial workshop payment for women who may need additional financial support.
-If you'd like to contribute money towards another participant's workshop - either someone specifically or to those most in need, please contact us for instructions: firstname.lastname@example.org.
+If you'd like to contribute money towards another participant's workshop - either someone specifically or to those most in need - please contact us for instructions.

-Methods of Payment We accept both check and PayPal.
-If you'd like to pay with check, contact your workshop facilitator directly.
+We accept both checks and PayPal.
+If you'd like to pay with a check, contact your workshop facilitator directly.
 If you would like to pay with PayPal, please let the facilitator know and she will send you all the information you will need.
-If you are signing up for a guest facilitator's workshop please check to see if she offers the PayPal option.
 Clicking on the website PayPal link will take you to the sign-in page on PayPal.
 Please, include the title of the workshop in the "comment" section of the PayPal screen.
-If you experience any issues or need addtional information about paying for a workshop, please contact us at email@example.com
+If you experience any issues or need addtional information about paying for a workshop, please contact the faciitator directly.

 All paid workshop fees are fully refundable if notice is given before the first day of the workshop.